-Browse our diabetic dessert collection with plenty of recipes for anyone with a sweet tooth who needs to limit their sugar intake.
+Browse our diabetic friendly dessert collection with plenty of recipes for anyone with a sweet tooth who needs to limit their sugar intake.
 We have sugar-free sorbet recipes, low-sugar tiramisu and more.

 Make the most of aromatic, golden apricots when they're in season by using them in this attractive tart.
 It has a sweet orange shortcrust base and is topped with a crumbled flapjack-style mixture of oats, sultanas, hazelnuts and seeds.
 Serve slightly warm for dessert or with morning coffee or afternoon tea.
 The recipe for sweet shortcrust pastry is separate.
 Look in the notes section for how to make orange sweetcrust pastry.